kushidesign/kushi/README.md

 <br>

 ## Configuration options
-Various options are configurable via a required `kushi.edn` file that you must create in your project's root directory.
+Various options are configurable via a required `kushi.edn` file.<br>
+This file must live in your project's root directory.

 The only required entry in this map is `:static-css-dir`